Why movement is so important for back pain

 Photo of a yoga group

-Not moving enough can weaken your core muscles, make the pain worse, and also lead to other health problems.
-Because of this, people who have back pain are often advised to get "more exercise" and "stay active."
-There are good reasons for this advice: For a start, regular physical exercise has been shown to reduce pain.
-What's more, it's a good idea to go about your daily life as normally as possible, and not to let the pain limit your activities too much.
+There are good reasons for this advice: For a start, exercise and sports are among the few treatments that have been scientifically proven to relieve back pain.
+It is also helpful to realize that you can do something about the pain yourself.
+And it's important to go about your daily life as normally as possible, and not let the pain limit your activities too much.
 Isolating yourself or no longer doing things you enjoy will make it even harder to cope with back pain.

 Important